The story of Comuna 13, Medellín, Colombia

-Music is one of the two vital puzzle pieces that sparked positive ideas and started paving the way for peace which transformed Comuna 13 not only to a quiet neighborhood but one of the most popular places to visit in Colombia, receiving thousands of tourists each month.
+Music is one of the two vital puzzle pieces that sparked positive ideas and started paving the way for peace, which transformed Comuna 13 into a quiet neighborhood and one of the most popular places to visit in Colombia, receiving thousands of tourists each month.

 Here in Comuna 13, it was hip-hop music that pushed anti-violence transformation the most and became the main way to express peaceful views.

 To this day, hip-hop music continues to be an important method of expression, particularly as a way to educate and provide children with an alternative to violence.